-- 2. Figures include cases where Japanese insurers have gained substantial control of a subsidiary by such means as taking the position of directorship - 3.
-Figures represent the number of Japanese insurers conducting their foreign business by type of overseas offices, and include cases where a Japanese - 4.
-Figures represent the number of countries or regions where Japanese insurers conduct their foreign business through their overseas offices.

-without owning majority shares.
+2. Figures include cases where Japanese insurers have gained substantial control of a subsidiary by such means as taking the position of directorship without owning majority shares.

-insurer conducts its business through both its overseas subsidiaries and branches/agents of its home country head office in the same region.
+3. Figures represent the number of Japanese insurers conducting their foreign business by type of overseas offices, and include cases where a Japanese insurer conducts its business through both its overseas subsidiaries and branches/agents of its home country head office in the same region.